 The Office of Academic and Student Records maintains student academic records and ensures that student rights are protected under the Family Education Rights and Privacy Act of 1974 (FERPA).

 FERPA is a federal law which states that: (a) the university must have a written institutional policy governing education records, and (b) that the university make available a statement of adopted procedures covering the privacy rights to students.
 FERPA provides that the university will maintain the confidentiality of student education records and permit student access to them in accordance with law.

-Students will be notified of their FERPA rights annually by publication in the Student Handbook.
+Students will be notified of their FERPA rights annually by publication in the Academic Catalog.

 FERPA defines education records as any information recorded in any way, including but not limited to, handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche which contains information directly related to a student and which are maintained by Regis College or a person acting for the university.
 A student is any individual who is or has been in attendance at the university.
 A student’s attendance commences upon the individual’s acceptance of admission and payment of the required deposit.